pytorch/test-infra/README.md

 ## Setting up your Dev environment to locally run hud.pytorch.org
 1. Install yarn:
-    `brew install yarn`
+    E.g. for macs: `brew install yarn`
 2. `cd torchci` and install dependencies with `yarn install`
 2. Setup your environment variables

     a.
 Copy `torchci/.env.example` to `torchci/.env.local` to create a local copy of your envionrmnet variables.
 This will NOT be checked into git

     b.
 For every environment setting defined in there, copy over the corresponding value [from Vercel](https://vercel.com/torchci/torchci/settings/environment-variables) (this requires access to our Vercel deployment)

 3. From `torchci` run `yarn dev` to start the dev server.
-The local endpoint will be printed on the console, it'll most likely be `http://localhost:3000`
+The local endpoint will be printed on the console, it'll most likely be `http://localhost:3000`.
+You can find more useful yarn commands in `package.json` under the `scripts` section.

 ## Linting